Counseling for Gifted Kids and Adults

 Gifted, But Not Feeling It

-Gifted children, teens and adults often dumb down, which means they hold back or dim down their brightness in order to better fit in at school or social situations.
+Gifted and twice exceptional children, teens and adults often mask, which means they hold back or change how they appear to others in order to better fit in at school or social situations.
 This might not even a conscious decision, because it can be an adaptive instinct, an unconsciously crafted tool for the purpose of getting along easier in a world where you feel different.
 Gifted people sometimes do this so well, or for so long, that they no longer believe they are smart, and they don’t feel smart.

 Thrive In a Supportive Environment